 The series is a three episode OVA of episodes consisting of fifteen minutes each.
 It can either be seen as a crass marketing ploy that cuts out the War Is Hell middleman or a cute little show about the culture that has kept Gundam going for thirty years - which seeing as its meant to celebrate the models - not the series, the latter would the optimal mindset to enjoy it.
 Either way you can view it online here.
 It also spawn two side story mangas, Gunpla Builders Beginning D and Gunpla Builders Beginning J.

-Now has a Defictionalization in the video game Gundam Breaker for the Playstation 3 and Playstation Vita, which serves the OVA's purpose in Video Game form, as well as a Spiritual Successor in the anime series Gundam Build Fighters which expands the idea even further.
+Now has a Defictionalization in the video game Gundam Breaker for the Playstation 3 and Playstation Vita, which serves the OVA's purpose in Video Game form, as well as the foundation for what will later be known as the Gundam Build Series with the Spiritual Successor in the anime series Gundam Build Fighters which expands the idea even further.

 Gunpla Builders Beginning G provides examples of the following tropes.